kupolua/web-presentation/_posts/1009-01-01-troubleshooting.md

 layout: post
 ---
 ## Troubleshooting
 Having issues?

-First place to check is console in developer mode
+First place to check is the console in developer mode of browser